codemeyer/ArgData/Docs/docs/api.md

 ### DriverNumberReader

 A **DriverNumberReader** is used to read the list of driver numbers.
+The [DriverNumberList](#drivernumberlist) contains a list of 40 "slots", where each slot represents the number of the driver in that slot.
+To disable a driver slot, set the number to 0.
+See more details and restrictions in the [DriverNumberList](#drivernumberlist) section.

 To construct a **DriverNumberReader**, use the static **For** method, supplying a reference to a [GpExe](#gpexe) object: